joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/07/us/walz-harris-undecided-voters.html

 **After Breaking Free, World’s Largest Iceberg Is Stuck Spinning in Circles**\
-`Round and round a 1,400-square-mile iceberg goes, stuck in a vortex over an underwater mountain.
+`Round and round a city-size iceberg goes, stuck in a vortex over an underwater mountain.
 When it will stop, nobody knows.`\
 https://nytimes.com/2024/08/07/science/a23a-iceberg-antarctica-spinning.html

 **5 Ways Hawaii Is Trying to Prevent the Next Deadly Fire**\